Smoke alarms for the deaf and hard of hearing

 Smoke Alarms for deaf and hard of hearing

-There are specialised smoke alarms available for people who are deaf or hard of hearing.
-These have a strobe light and/or a vibrating pad that can be placed under the pillow which activates when the smoke alarm sounds and can be interconnected with conventional audible alarms in different locations within the home.
+There are specialised smoke alarms available for people who are deaf or hard of hearing with a strobe light and a vibrating pad that can be placed under the pillow.
+These activate when the smoke alarm sounds and some can be interconnected with conventional audible alarms in different locations within the home.
 If one of the alarms senses smoke, all alarms will sound, the strobe will flash and the vibrating pad will vibrate.
 These smoke alarms are also suitable for people in the home without hearing issues.

 Australian Standard (AS) AS1603.17-2011 Automatic fire detection and alarm systems – Warning equipment for people with hearing impairment applies to smoke alarms for people who are deaf or hard of hearing, however, the standard is not currently mandatory.
 If the AS3786 appears on a smoke alarm for hard of hearing people, it refers only to the smoke alarm sensing unit and does not include the strobe light or the vibrating pad.